chaoweng/chaoweng.github.io/_pages/about.md

 <br/><br/>

-## Open Positions
+## Openings
-Two computer science Ph.D. positions available in my group at UC starting Spring 2024!
-Feel free to reach out.
+There is currently one open <b>Ph.D.<b/> position in my research group at UC!
+If you are a master or undergraduate student looking for research projects in this field of quantum computing, you are welcomed to reach out as well!
+If you do so, please inclue your CV and a digital copy of your transcripts in the email.
 Click here for more [details](/people/).

 <!--